basementy/outline/README.md

 ## Observation

-I'm not from to the outline.com team, just wanted create a extension that quickly open the current tab in outline.
+I'm not from to the outline.com team, just wanted to create a extension that quickly open the current tab in outline.